LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 **Problems:**

-1. Declare a variable named `score` and set its initial value to `0`.
+1. Declare a variable named `score` and set its initial value to 10.
+Use `console.log` to verify that `score` now contains a 10.
-2. Declare a variable named `lives` and set its value to `9`.
-On the next line, change the value of `lives` to `8`.
+2. Declare a variable named `lives` and set its value to 9.
+On the next line, change the value of `lives` to 8.
+Use `console.log` to verify that the value stored in `lives` is now 8.
-3. Declare a variable `coffeeType`, set its value to `"dark roast"`, and then change its value to `"medium roast"`.
+3. Declare a variable `coffeeType`, set its value to "dark roast", and then change its value to "medium roast".
+Use `console.log` to verify that the value stored in `coffeeType` is now "medium roast".

 ------